Witiko/doctoral-thesis/defense.md

 According to historical accounts, Euclid famously responded: \`\`Sire, there is no royal road to mathematics.''

-Two centuries later, David Hilbert has successfully axiomatized the Euclidean geometry, but *the Elements* are arguably as current and as relevant as they were when Euclid first wrote them.
+Two centuries later, David Hilbert has successfully formalized the Euclidean geometry, but *the Elements* are arguably as current and as relevant as they were when Euclid first wrote them.
 This is because in mathematics, the new does not invalidate the old and mathematicians rely on their discipline's rich